31st Annual Collins Writing Contest: Seaside

 - A staff member quickly flipped through my story when I submitted it -- that means my entry is okay, right?

 - GPPL staff members cannot ensure every story complies with the full set of contest rules at the time of accepting entries.
 Authors must ensure they have followed the contest rules when preparing their submission.

 - Something came up -- can I submit my story late?

-- The entry deadline is firm; authors are encouraged to plan to submit their story well in advance of the entry deadline.
+- The entry deadline is firm; GPPL encourages authors to plan to submit their story well in advance of the entry deadline.

 - I made a mistake -- can I re-submit my story?

-- Re-submissions and replacement stories will not be accepted because GPPL staff members cannot guarantee the revised version was written by the author of the original story.
+- We will not accept re-submissions and replacement stories because GPPL staff members cannot guarantee the revised version was written by the author of the original story.